aws/aws-app-mesh-examples/blogs/Routing using HTTP headers and configuring route priority.md

 ## Using Header based routing

 Here is a simple demo application that we will use to showcase some example routing rules.
-This example is available on [Github AWS App Mesh examples] (https://github.com/aws/aws-app-mesh-examples/tree/master/walkthroughs/http-headers-and-priority).
+This example is available on [Github AWS App Mesh examples](https://github.com/aws/aws-app-mesh-examples/tree/master/walkthroughs/http-headers-and-priority).
 This is the same example used in the demo video below.

 ### Service view: